1. 2008 – clean water for all

 5. Sweet Dreams Stay – every guest helps

-Exactly how you go about donating money is different at each of our hotels:
+How you go about donating money is easy:

 To kick-start the concept, we gave children in the Nordic region the chance to help vulnerable children around the world.
 We invited children to our hotels to paint or submit drawings, and for every drawing we received we donated 10 NOK to UNICEF.
 It was also possible to upload a picture of a drawing on our Facebook page, which became a huge success, with thousands of children participating.
 Large school and preschool classes came in and participated at our hotels.
 Together we received 13 247 drawings, which corresponded to 132 470 NOK!
 But it did not stop there.
 We decided to double that amount – 264 940 NOK.
 In total, more than a quarter of a million Norwegian crowns were donated to UNICEF thanks to all the children who participated.